 Re-Activating Senders & Receivers

-If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the setting have changed or not.
+If an explicit activation is performed against a Sender or Receiver, the API must request a re-application of settings to the underlying Sender or Receiver implementation whether the setting have changed or not.
 For example in the case of multicast Receivers it is suggested that this involves an explicit IGMP leave and join.
-For a Sender this might involve stopping and re-starting the stream.
+For a Sender this may involve stopping and re-starting the stream.

 Transport Files & Caching

 It is strongly recommended that the following caching headers are included via the /transportfile endpoint (or whatever this endpoint redirects to).

 This is important to ensure that connection management clients do not cache the contents of transport files which are liable to change.

 In environments where multiple clients may be operating against a single Connection Management API, it is possible that staging of parameters may result in conflicts.
 There is intentionally no mechanism to prevent this in the API, however clients should examine the results of HTTP PATCH operations which will return the full complement of current settings, allowing the client to confirm that only the changes it had requested have been made.

 When an implementation is in the process of activating a new set of transport parameters, concurrent requests to the API from other clients may result in unexpected results.
 In order to minimise these cases, implementations are recommended to adopt the following practice:

 While an activation is in progress, concurrent GET requests to the

 /active resource SHOULD reflect the current configuration of the Sender or Receiver as accurately as possible at the instant of the request.